Sponsor a child in Bolivia

 In 2002 we began to operate Family Strengthening Programmes (FSPs) in Bolivia, with the aim to stop child abandonment and to keep families together.
 The programmes offer working couples and single mothers day-care facilities.
 This supports parents to enter employment and improve their families’ standard of living.
 Families also have access to medical assistance including paediatric, dental and gynaecological treatment, as well as emergency first aid and counselling.

 SOS Children's Village Cochabamba-Jordan was the first SOS Children’s Village in Bolivia, and is located on the outskirts of Cochabamba, Bolivia’s third-largest city.
 The SOS Children's Village began life as an orphanage run by an order of nuns until it was converted in 1968 into an SOS Children's Village.
 It now has 10 family houses providing a home for 130 children.
 The Village also has an SOS Youth Home where young people can prepare for independence.
 There is a Vocational Training Centre, which offers training including cookery courses for young people.
-The students sell their produce at the “Lactobar”, a small coffee shop next door.

 In 2012, we began Santa Cruz Plan 4000, helping families living in the deprived “twelfth district” for the first time.
 Seven out of every ten children are poor, and many living in overcrowded conditions with no access to essential services.
 Spiralling population growth means that for many people, access to basic amenities including proper housing and healthcare is unavailable.